-Progress reported to all parents (records kept and copied to Head) If problem persists:
+End of week procedure repeated with Behaviour Lead and teacher Progress reported to all parents (records kept and copied to Head)

-Head and Key Stage Leader/ Assistant Head meets with all children and explains seriousness of problem and agrees way forward (keep notes)
+Head and Behaviour Lead meet with all children and explain seriousness of problem and agree way forward (keep notes).

-Head Teacher meets parents of all children involved individually and explains issues and agrees ways forward.
-(Record of meeting cc.
-Key Stage Leader/Assistant Head and Class Teacher) Previous alerting and monitoring repeated
+Head meets parents of all children involved individually and explains issues and agrees ways forward (record of meeting cc. deputy, teacher and Behaviour Lead) Previous alerting and monitoring repeated

-End of week procedures repeated with Key Stage Leader/Assistant Head and Head Teacher Progress reported to all Parents (records kept and cc.)
+End of week procedures repeated with Behaviour Lead and Head.
+Progress reported to all parents (records kept and cc.)